m-kru/hbs/user-manual/architecture.typ

 Moreover, cores `core-a` and `core-b` depend on the `generator-core`.
 However, they use different argument values for generation.

-The below snippet presents output from running target `core-a::target`.
+The following snippet presents output from running target `core-a::target`:
 ```
 [user@host tmp]$ hbs run core-a::target
 core-c::target